getsentry/raven-java-examples/raven-grails3-example/README.md

 `ERROR` message should be sent to the Sentry server you point to in your `SENTRY_DSN`.

-See `grails-app/conf/logback.groovy` for example configuration.
+See `grails-app/conf/logback.groovy` for example logger configuration and `build.gradle` for the dependency on `com.getsentry.raven:raven-logback`.